 The undeveloped natural areas and fishing industry have also resulted in making a holiday here a gastronomic treat.
 Seafood reigns supreme, from sardines to delicious lobster, but specialities also include local wild game, like boar, duck, and rabbit, which can all be washed down with a variety of wines produced from the vineyards that clothe the hillsides.

 Situated scarcely a mile from the beach of the popular resort town of L'Estartit on the Costa Brava, the protected Medes Islands are seen as heaven for divers.
-It may not look like much above water, but the craggy little archipelago of seven islets and a few reefs form one of the most important and rich marine reserves in the Mediterranean.
+The craggy little archipelago of seven islets and a few reefs form one of the most important and rich marine reserves in the Mediterranean.
 Meda Gran, the largest of the islands, is the only one of considerable size, and there is a 10th-century lighthouse on it.
 Most of the islands are just rocky outcrops jutting out of the sea, with little vegetation.
-However, the magic happens underwater: millions of fish and thousands of animal and plant species inhabit the shallows, crevices, and submarine caves at the base of the island cliffs, and are a delight to behold for divers of all levels of experience, whether splashing with a snorkel or descending to the depths in scuba gear.
-Visitors can take glass-bottomed boat trips around the islands, departing hourly in season from L'Estartit, or arrange a fully equipped diving trip through one of the numerous tourist diving centres in the resort town.
+However, the magic happens underwater, where millions of fish and thousands of animal and plant species inhabit the shallows, crevices, and submarine caves at the base of the island cliffs.

-Visiting the dormant volcanoes is not one of the typical things to do in Spain.
-Yet they offer stunning scenery and a one-of-a-kind experience.
+Visiting the dormant volcanoes is not one of the typical things to do in Spain, yet they offer stunning scenery and a one-of-a-kind experience.
 Sandwiched between the Pyrenees and Costa Brava, the region of Garrotxa is home to a multitude of prehistoric volcanoes as well as many castles and country houses.
 Visitors wanting to experience more of Spain than the quintessential beach and city breaks should head to Garrotxa Nature Reserve, just outside of Girona, to experience a land of amazing and rugged landscapes, fire, and ash.
 The reserve showcases the best of rural tourism in Spain and is perfect for enthusiastic hikers.
-The volcanoes in this area formed over 11,000 years ago and the region is unique to Europe.
-Visitors can walk, hike, or horse ride along any number of tracks and trails in the reserve and enjoy a land of stark contrasts.
-There are also hot air balloon rides available in the reserve, which is a very exciting way to experience the beauty of the region.
-Some chefs in Garrotxa create what they call 'volcanic cuisine', trying to express the landscape through food, and Michelin-starred restaurants like Les Cols are the perfect place to sample these interesting meals.

 The allure of the Costa Brava is the combination of crowded, manicured resorts, and rugged unspoilt coastline, offering tourists the best of both worlds: great amenities and luxury, as well as natural beauty.
 There are a number of Blue Flag beaches along the Costa Brava, and also some secluded, rocky coves.